 Note: Korean ingredients like gochujang and gochugaru are available at Korean and Asian markets.
 If you can't find Asian pear, you can still make this recipe by adding an additional 1 tablespoon sugar to the marinade.

-- 1 fresh Korean green chili pepper, stemmed and cut crosswise into 1/4-inch pieces (see note)
+1 fresh Korean green chile pepper, stemmed and cut crosswise into 1/4-inch pieces (see note)

 In a food processor, combine gochujang, Asian pear, garlic, ginger, soy sauce, sesame oil, sugar, rice wine, and gochugaru and process until a smooth marinade forms.